 Item Document Filing Timeline Extension of Time Serving Timeline Other 8 Condensed Book Where the appeal, motion or application is heard in person, filed on the day of the hearing.
+Where the appeal, motion or application is heard remotely, subject to leave, filed no later than the last working day before the date of the hearing.
 Where the appeal, motion or application is heard in person, served on the day of the hearing.
-Where the appeal, motion or application is heard remotely, subject to leave, filed no later than the last working day before the date of the hearing. application is heard remotely,
+Where the appeal, motion or application is heard remotely, subject to leave, served no later than the last working day before the date of the hearing.